An efficient finite-resource formulation of non-Abelian lattice gauge theories beyond one dimension: The case of

 This is a central motion problem on the 3D sphere, with central potential given by the magnetic Hamiltonian.
 At fixed value of $\ell$, the eigenfunction $u_{\ell,m}(\omega)$ has degeneracy $2\ell+1$, due to the azimuthal quantum number $m$.
 To label the eigenstates of Eq. \eqref{diffeq_reduced_wf_omega}, we introduce the ket $|\alpha_{\ell},\ell,m\rangle$.
 This involves the angular momentum quantum numbers $\ell,m$ and an integer index $\alpha_\ell$ denoting the state of the reduced wave function $u_\alpha(\omega)$ at fixed $\ell$.
 For example, $\alpha_0=0$ denotes the ground state of $\ell=0$, $\alpha_0=1$ the first excited state, and so on and so forth.

 By taking into account that Eq. \eqref{local_H} can be written as the sum

 the local basis for the minimal torus is the tensor product of the basis obtained through the solutions of Eq. \eqref{diffeq_reduced_wf_omega} for the various contributions to Eq. \eqref{local_H_sums_plaquettes_loops}.
 We note that the factor of $\sqrt{3/2}$ comes from the specific CTs employed in the dualization procedure.
 Regarding the large loops, from Eq. \eqref{local_H_sums_plaquettes_loops} it is clear that their contributions to $H_{\text{loc}}$ can be also interpreted as $H_{0,\mathcal{L}}(g\rightarrow\infty)$, i.e., they do not have the magnetic contribution.
 Consequently, the right basis to describe them locally would be the electric one.
+While previous studies have explored the digitization of the link degree of freedom through the discretization of the group coordinate $\omega$ \cite{Bauer2023}, following previous works on $U(1)$ \cite{Haase2021resourceefficient,BauerPRD2023}, we instead use the eigenbasis of the local Hamiltonian.
+Since this eigenbasis and the related matrix elements can be efficiently computed classically, the required resources for both classical and quantum computation are significantly reduced.

 To lighten the notation, we introduce more compact labels for the mixed basis states, using a Fock enumeration of the tensor product states.
 In the following, loops are ordered as $(W_{\bm{A}},W_{\bm{B}},W_{\bm{C}},\mathcal{L}_{\hat{x}},\mathcal{L}_{\hat{y}})$.
 By denoting the ket associated to each local basis state with $|\alpha_{\ell_i},\ell_i,m_i\rangle_{g_i}$, where we added a subscript for the coupling $g_i$, we write the tensor product explicitly as